rewtnull/gentoo-sources-compilation-helper/README.md

 	    dracut options.
 If you don't use initramfs, you can safely ignore this.
 Do NOT remove the default settings, but append any additional options instead.See DRACUT(8) for more information.
-Renaming with the arch setting is not supported, as dracut searches /lib/modules/<kernel version> for modules to be included in the initramfs
+Renaming with the architecture setting is not supported, as dracut searches /lib/modules/<kernel version> for modules to be included in the initramfs